Event-triggered controllers based on the supremum norm of sampling-induced error: Main results

-\brem For the similar reason justified in \cite{Liu2015a}, we deliberately consider the ISS property for the $z$ and $x$-dynamics separately rather than consider that for $\Lambda=[z\t,x\t]\t$ as a whole.
+\brem in \cite{Liu2015a}, we deliberately consider the ISS property for the $z$ and $x$-dynamics separately rather than consider that for $\Lambda=[z\t,x\t]\t$ as a whole.
 On one hand, it facilitates examination of $z$ and $x$-dynamics' individual effect on the event-triggered control design.
 On the other hand, under the small gain condition $\gamma_{z}^{x}\circ\gamma_{x}^{z}(s)<s,\;\forall s>0$, we can derive the ISS property for the $\Lambda$-dynamics